wp-plugins/easy-media-gallery/readme.txt

 = How can I get support? =

-* We are not able to provide anything other than community based support for Easy Media Gallery Lite.
-Please consider upgrading to [Easy Media Gallery Professional](http://ghozylab.com/ "Upgrade to Gallery Pro") for support.
+* We are not able to provide anything other than community based support for Lite Version.
+Please consider upgrading to [Professional Version](http://ghozylab.com/ "Upgrade to Gallery Pro") for support.

 = How can I say thanks? =

 * Just recommend our plugin to your friends! or
-* If you really love Easy Media Gallery, any donation would be appreciated!
+* If you really love Gallery - Photo Albums - Portfolio, any donation would be appreciated!
 It helps to continue the development and support of the plugin.
 But seriously, I just want to drink coffee for free, so help a developer out.
-You can use this link [Donate to Easy Media Gallery][easymedia donate].
+You can use this link [Donate GhozyLab][easymedia donate].

 [easymedia donate]: http://ghozylab.com/plugins/donate
-            "Donate to Easy Media Gallery"
+            "Donate GhozyLab"

 == Screenshots ==